 It’s almost Halloween.
-Are you deciding between a homemade or store paid Halloween costume for your child?
-Do both!
-Here are some suggestions for Kids Halloween Costumes.
+Are you deciding between a homemade or store bought Halloween costume for your child?
+Either way, here are some handy suggestions for Kids Halloween Costumes.

 Do Hand-Me-Down Kids Halloween Costumes

 If your child has older siblings or cousins, check with them first to exchange costumes and mix and match for a great old but new costume.
 When you do buy a new costume, always think about its hand-me-down potential.
 If you let your older child buy new one year, make sure it is something your younger child could fit into the next Halloween season.
 If you let your youngest child buy new one year, encourage them to find something that has props like a wig, fairy wand, sword or clothing they can grow into for years.

 If you buy new every year you’ll end up with an overflowing closet of like-new costumes and children who have the expectation of getting something different every year.
 That’s a waste and you’ll be spending too much money on something that is only worn once.
 Also, be careful about allowing your child to look online for the perfect toddler Halloween costumes, as chances are your son or daughter will find a costume kit he or she can’t get out of their heads.
 Instead, have your children shop through the costume closet with their cousins and friends to create a personalized costume, not a store bought package.

 Instead of buying the typical witch, princess or pirate costume, encourage your children to try something different and fun.
 If they have a favorite cartoon character, go through their closet with them to find similar clothing then use face paint or props to complete the ensemble.
 A red spray painted box with six plastic cups glued to it can turn ordinary items into a Lego costume.
 Pants with Smarties candies taped to them can turn your scholar into a “smarty pants.”
 Teaching your child to make things with her hands and imagination will help her grow into an independent individual.
 Try homemade Halloween costumes at least every other year.